Helmholtz-UFZ/saqc/sphinx-doc/cook_books_md/OutlierDetection.md

 ## Residues calculation

 We want to evaluate the residues of the model, in order to score the outlierish-nes of every point.
-First, we retrieve the residues via the :py:func:`saqc.generic.process <docs.func_modules.generic.process>` method.
+First, we retrieve the residues via the :py:func:`saqc.generic.process <Functions.saqc.process>` method.
 The method generates a new variable, resulting from the processing of other variables.
 It automatically generates the field name it gets passed - so we do not have to generate new variable beforehand.
 The function we apply is just the computation of the variables difference for any timestep.